Want to earn $20 this summer as a research participant?

 Final Exam (15% of overall grade)

-A cumulative final exam will also take place on D2L.
-This exam will be due by the end of the day on our scheduled final exam day.
-Format will be identical to previous exams--except there will be 100 questions and 120 minutes to complete it.
-You will still have two attempts, with only the missed items present on the second attempt.
-Students with a 90.0% or higher average for the first four exams are exempt from taking the final exam.
+A cumulative final exam will take place during the week of finals.
+See UNG final exam schedule.
+Format will be identical to previous exams--except there will be 100 questions and all will be multiple choice.
+Students with a 90.0% or higher average for the first three exams are exempt from taking the final exam.*

 > 90.0% = A